adrian-miasik/unity-shaders/README.md

 # unity-shader-examples
-A bunch of shader examples created inside Unity (ShaderGraph & Built-in)
+A bunch of shader examples created in Unity (ShaderGraph & Built-in)